radiodario/xstate-on-react-native/README.md

 ---

-# he's literally reading out the Wikipedia definition right now smh
+# he's literally reading out the Wikipedia definition right now smh :facepalm:

 <!--
  A FSM is a mathematical model of computation.
 It is an abstract machine that can be in exactly one of a finite number of states at any given time. it can change from one state to another in response to some inputs; the change from one state to another is called a transition.[1]
 An FSM is defined by a list of its states, its initial state, and the inputs that trigger each transition